Hemu: Battle of Tughlaqabad

-Tardi Beg Khan, who was Akbar's governor in Delhi, wrote to his masters who were camped at Jalandhar, that Hemu had captured Agra and intended to attack the capital Delhi which could not be defended without reinforcements.
+Tardi Beg Khan, who was Akbar's governor in Delhi, wrote to his masters who were camped at Jalandhar, that Hemu had captured Agra and intended to attack the capital Delhi, which could not be defended without reinforcements.
 While the main army could not be spared due to the belligerent presence of Sikandar Shah Suri, Akbar's regent, Bairam Khan, realising the gravity of the situation, sent his most capable lieutenant, Pir Muhammad Sharwani, to Delhi.
-Meanwhile, Tardi Beg Khan had also ordered all the Mughal nobles in the vicinity to muster their forces at Delhi.
-A council of war was convened where it was decided that the Mughals would stand and fight Hemu, and plans were made accordingly.
+Meanwhile, Tardi Beg Khan had also ordered all the nearby Mughal nobles to muster their forces at Delhi.
+A council of war was convened, and it was decided that the Mughals would stand and fight Hemu.
+Plans were made accordingly.

 After winning Agra, Hemu, who had set off in pursuit of the city's governor, reached Tughlaqabad, a village just outside Delhi where he ran into Tardi Beg Khan's forces.
-The Mughals while outnumbered, put up a gallant fight against Hemu's forces which, according to Bada'uni, included 1000 elephants, 50,000 horses, 51 cannon and 500 falconets.
+The Mughals, while outnumbered, put up a gallant fight against Hemu's forces, which, according to Bada'uni, included 1000 war elephants, 50,000 cavalry, 51 cannons, and 500 falconets.
 Jadunath Sarkar describes the battle thus:

 Hemu's push was also bolstered by the timely arrival of fresh reinforcements from Alwar under the command of Haji Khan.
-When the previously victorious Mughal vanguard and left wing returned from their pursuit, they realised that the day was lost and dispersed without offering a fight.
+When the previously victorious Mughal vanguard and left wing returned from their pursuit, they realised the day was lost and dispersed without offering a fight.
 Hemu took possession of Delhi after a day's battle on 7 October 1556.